24eme/signaturepdf/README.md

 - **OpenType.js** Tools for converting text and its font into paths: https://github.com/opentypejs/opentype.js (MIT)
 - **ImageMagick** Image manipulation toolset: https://imagemagick.org/ (Apache-2.0)
 - **Caveat** Handwriting-style font: https://github.com/googlefonts/caveat (OFL-1.1)
-- **PDF-LIB** JavaScript library for PDF manipulation used for writing metadata: https://pdf-lib.js.org/ (MIT)
+- **PDF-LIB** JavaScript library for PDF manipulation used for writing metadata: https://pdf-lib.js.org/ (MIT), we use the fork https://github.com/cantoo-scribe/pdf-lib maintained
 - **Ghostscript** GPL Ghostscript is a software suite for processing PostScript and PDF file formats (GPLv3)
 - **GPG** GnuPG allows you to encrypt and sign your data and communications (GPLv3)